Find out how we approach and manage compliance with therapeutic goods regulation in Australia.

-One function of the Therapeutic Goods Administration (TGA) is to monitor and enforce compliance with laws that regulate therapeutic goods in Australia.
+One of our functions at the Therapeutic Goods Administration (TGA), is to monitor and enforce compliance with laws that regulate therapeutic goods in Australia.
 This page outlines how we approach and manage compliance.

 Regulatory compliance framework

 We safeguard the health of the Australian community through effective and timely regulation of therapeutic goods.
 Appropriate regulation helps ensure that the medicines and medical devices that millions of Australians rely on are safe and fit for purpose.